 09 May Bearing Assembly Solution Solves Vexing Noise Issue

 An industrial sweeper OEM was encountering a subtle noise variation within a fan assembly.
-The occasional noise vexed engineers so their design engineer reached out to CCTY Bearing for help.
+The occasional noise vexed engineers so their design engineer reached out to CCTY Bearing Company for help.

 The OEM was able to modify a few steps in their internal process to eliminate the noise without encountering added costs.

 The fan assembly in an industrial sweeper generated noise in certain assemblies.
 The company’s internal team concluded the bearing was the noise source.

 CCTY Bearing Company’s engineers determined that it was probable the noise was the result of raceway brinelling.